Home

 👉 Director service address London

-Common mistakes new photography businesses make
+Common mistakes new photographers make

 Mixing personal and business finances

-Underpricing services
+Underpricing

-Ignoring contracts
+No contracts

-• delivery timelines
+• delivery

 • usage rights

-• payment schedules
+• payment terms

-A simple checklist for starting a photography business
+A simple checklist

-• chosen photography niche
+• niche defined

-• business structure selected
+• business structure chosen

 • business registered

-• payment system in place
+• payment system ready

-• portfolio website created
+• portfolio live

-• professional address (if needed)
+• professional address (optional but recommended)

 Final takeaway

-Starting a photography business in the UK is relatively straightforward.
+Starting a photography business is easy.

 More from the Blog